Katharine Feilden (1864–1954)

 - Family Coat of Arms; by courtesy of Debrett’s Peerage and Baronetage

-- Miss Feilden (teenager), Entrance to High Wall, The four Saints, Jean Cottage, The Library at High Wall c.1917, and Katharine’s monogram are a;; copyright Arpad Turmezei
+- Miss Feilden (teenager), Entrance to High Wall, The four Saints, Jean Cottage, The Library at High Wall c.1917, and Katharine’s monogram are all copyright Arpad Turmezei